 - Breathable Interiors

-Recognize the importance of allowing period property walls to “breathe.”
-Lime mortars and breathable paints help manage moisture and prevent issues like decay and damp.
+Recognise the importance of allowing period property walls to “breathe.”
+Lime mortars and breathable paints help manage moisture and prevent issues like decay and dampness.

 Transitioning between these considerations ensures a balanced approach to period property renovation.